Stoneywood Parkvale F.C.

 Stoneywood Parkvale Football Club are a Scottish football club from the Stoneywood area of Aberdeen.
-Playing in the North of Scotland Football League, they were formed in 2016 following the amalgamation of two existing clubs, F.C.
+Playing in the North of Scotland Football League, they were formed in 2016 following the amalgamation of F.C.
 Stoneywood and Parkvale.
+The mens team is managed by Michael Fyfe.

 History

 F.C.
 Stoneywood

 F.C.
 Stoneywood were formed in 1981 after a previous club Stoneywood Works F.C. (founded 1924), merged with a local side F.C.
 Woodacon, who had won the Scottish Juvenile Cup in 1980.
 They moved from their Polo Park ground to a new build facility at Market Street in 2014.
 In their final season, the club finished bottom of the 2015–16 North Superleague.

 Stoneywood won the following honours during their 34 years of existence: